-In 2017 and 2018 Jason was selected to the New Jersey Super Lawyers "Rising Stars" list, an honor given for exhibiting excellence in practice.
+Since 2017, Jason has been selected annually to the New Jersey Super Lawyers "Rising Stars" list, an honor given for exhibiting excellence in practice.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
 See Award Methodology.

 Jason earned his J.D. from the Benjamin N. Cardozo School of Law.
 While in law school, he served as a summer clerk for the late Judge John E. Sprizzo of the United States District Court for the Southern District of New York.
 He currently serves as an executive committee member for Cardozo’s New Jersey Alumni Association.

 Prior to law school, Jason earned his B.A. summa cum laude and Phi Beta Kappa from Muhlenberg College.
 At Muhlenberg, he earned First Team Academic All-America honors as a Track & Field athlete and was the recipient of a prestigious NCAA post-graduate scholarship.
 Jason currently serves his alma mater on the Muhlenberg Alumni Board, as the Northern New Jersey Regional Alumni Club leader and as a member of the Athletics Hall of Fame Committee, among other volunteer roles.

 Professionally, Jason is an active member of the Bergen County Bar Association and Bergen County Bar Foundation.
-He is also on the Board of Trustees for the Bergen County Bar Association and the Bergen County Bar Foundation.
+He is also on the Board of Trustees for both the Bergen County Bar Association and the Bergen County Bar Foundation.
 He also sits on the State of New Jersey’s Committee on Character.
 Outside of the office, Jason is also a member of the New Jersey Next Generation Committee for ICSC (the International Council of Shopping Centers) as well as a member of the Editorial Board for ICSC’s Shopping Center Legal Update.
-Jason alsosits on the Board of Trustees for Special Olympics New Jersey.
+Jason also proudly sits on the Board of Trustees for Special Olympics New Jersey.